-We intend to evaluate the payment of cash dividends on our common stock and expect to announce our dividend policy prior to the completion of the spin-off.
+We do not currently anticipate paying cash dividends on our common stock.
+We currently intend to retain our future earnings to support the growth and development of our business.
 The declaration of any future cash dividends and, if declared, the amount of any such dividends, will be subject to our financial condition, earnings, capital requirements, financial covenants, applicable law and other factors our board of directors deems relevant.
-In addition, the debt agreements are expected to include restrictions on our ability to pay dividends.
+In addition, the credit agreement relating to the new credit facility includes restrictions on our ability to pay dividends.
 Our board of directors may take into account such matters as general business conditions, industry practice, our financial condition and performance, our future prospects, our cash needs and capital investment plans, income tax consequences, applicable law and such other factors as our board of directors may deem relevant.
-For a discussion of the covenants contained in the debt agreements, please see "Description of Material Indebtedness."
+See "Risk Factors-Risks Relating to Ownership of Our Common Stock-Although Archrock has paid dividends on its common stock in the past, we do not currently anticipate paying cash dividends on our common stock and cannot assure you that we will pay dividends on our common stock in the future, and our indebtedness could limit our ability to pay dividends on our common stock."
+For a discussion of the covenants contained in the credit agreement, please see "Description of Material Indebtedness."